TestingCI/Javabuildsample/README.md

-A sample ant project for unstable status
+A sample project for unstable build status
 ==============================================